(Shannon and Brandon, Upland, CA. circa 1989)

-Twenty years ago this month a young man’s trajectory to stardom was cut tragically short.
-Legendary martial artist and actor Bruce Lee’s charismatic son, Brandon Lee, was carving a name of his own in film when he died tragically on the set of the gothic, comic film The Crow.
+Twenty-eight years ago, as of this writing, the trajectory to stardom was cut heartbreakingly short for promising young actor, Brandon Lee.
+Brandon was legendary martial artist and actor Bruce Lee’s charismatic son.
+He was carving a name of his own in film when another actor accidentally killed him on the set of the gothic, comic film The Crow.

 “Shan?
 Shannon, are you there?”